-The W25N512GV supports Dual SPI operation when using instructions such as "Fast Read Dual Output (3Bh)" and "Fast Read Dual I/O (BBh)".
-These instructions allow data to be transferred to or from the device at two to three times the rate of ordinary Serial Flash devices.
-The Dual SPI Read instructions are ideal for quickly downloading code to RAM upon power-up (code-shadowing) or for executing non-speed-critical code directly from the SPI bus (XIP).
+The W25N01KV supports Dual SPI operation when using instructions such as "Fast Read Dual Output (3Bh)" and "Fast Read Dual I/O (BBh)".
+These instructions allow data to be transferred to or from the device at two to three times the rate of ordinary QspiNAND devices.
+The Dual SPI Read instructions are ideal for quickly downloading code to RAM upon power-up (code-shadowing).
 When using Dual SPI instructions, the DI and DO pins become bidirectional I/O pins: IO0 and IO1.